 Suede – Its type of Leather that is finished by buffing the flesh side (opposite the grain side) to produce a nap.
 Term refers to the napping process, and is unrelated to the type of skin used.
 See "Split Leather".

-Although above mentioned feathers are visible in almost all biker leather jackets but with passage of time, biker jackets have been evolved to fashion biker jackets for causal use aswell.
+Above mentioned Features are usually visible in all biker leather jackets but over the years, biker jackets have evolved to fashion biker jackets for casual use as well.

 In the end, following points should be taken into consideration for selecting your jacket.